BJRaz/boot-loader/README.md

 # boot-loader
 An extremely simple boot-loader - just as a learning project

 ## build on Mac/Linux

 Run as root or "sudo" build_boot.sh

-The script produces two files:
+The script use the NASM assembler, and produces two files:

 * an image file - floppy.img - use that in a floppy-device in your preferred virtual/emulated setup e.g. virtualbox.